LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 gmx trjconv -f prod_out.trr -s prod_out.tpr -pbc nojump -o out.gro

 ```
-For further details on how to use gmx trjconv the user is refered to the GROMACS <a href="https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-trjconv.html">documentation</a> for the topic.
+For further details on how to use gmx trjconv the user is referred to the GROMACS <a href="https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-trjconv.html">documentation</a> for the topic.
 </p>
 In both cases, the molecule of interest to obtain the self-diffusion coefficient must be carefully specified.
 Only one type of molecule can be studied at a time.
 </p>